Pauline Milsted Pauline Milsted

 • Supports attachments and emotional well-being in babies and young children as they bond with caregivers whilst singing rhymes together.

+Nursery rhymes are proven to support communication and language development, increasing children’s understanding of language and also their vocabulary.
 Now more then ever we are seeing children start early years settings with a speech and language delay.
 NHS England (2019) states that “18–31% of children aged 19–21 months living in disadvantaged communities have language delay that warrants referral for specialist assessment.”.
 Additionally, NHS England (2019) states that 50% of children starting school from a socially disadvantaged background start school with a language delay or a Speech Language and Communication Need (SLCN).
-This shows now more then ever the importance of focusing on nursery rhymes in the early years to support children’s SLCN.
-As well as supporting all children and going above and beyond to narrow the gaps in our societal inequalities based on social economical status.
+Additionally, research published by Speech and Language UK (2023) suggests that 1 in 5 (20%) children struggle with talking and understanding words.
+This is 1.9 million children in the UK!
+And that 80% of teachers feel that children are behind in talking.

 Quality Verses Quantity